Photo Scanning Services

 From the 1960s to the ‘80s, many photos were put into albums and held in place with strips of wax.
 Other albums used a plastic sheeting that often stuck to the front of photos.
 Then there are Polaroid instant photos which are thicker than paper photos.

-We can handle all of these types of photos and more, including tintypes and those stuck to glass.
+We can handle all of these types of printed photos and more, including tintypes, cabinet cards, and photos stuck to glass, whether in the frames or not.

 If you have organized your photos prior to sending them to us, they will be returned to you in the same order.
 Your digital images will be organized into folders named according to the file names you provide to us.
 Otherwise, we will create an organizational structure that makes sense to us.
 Either way, each image will be assigned a unique name within each folder that you can change when you review your images at home.